 Now, in order for your team to reach its maximum potential, you need to make sure you have chosen the right people.
 We have talked about this before.
 You need like-minded people in regards to winning and work ethic, people who understand the goal of being competitive.
 But at the same time, try to find those that will complement each other.
 Choose those who will support the culture you are developing.

 When your expectations have been communicated and everyone is on the same page, now everyone needs to pull their weight.
-I can’t tell you the times I have played with a team and when the match was over, certain people grabbed their own stuff and bailed.
+I can’t tell you the number of times I have played with a team and when the match was over, certain people grabbed their own stuff and bailed.
 This is unacceptable.
 You are all in it together, from the coach to the pod runner, you all have stake in the team.
 So act accordingly.
 No one is above the other.
 Help each other.
 Foster the team environment.
 Manage expectations from the get go so you don’t have a diva on the team.
 Make sure everyone has an assignment and mix it up.
 Trust me; you will be happy you did.

 You will want to see results, right?
 So you will need to track progress of individuals and the team as a whole.
 In a perfect paintball team environment, everyone gets along, everyone pulls their weight, everyone helps everyone, no one gets angry, everyone improves, everyone plays and you win.
 But this is the mythical unicorn.
 It doesn’t exist (if it does, I want to come play for that team).
 Sure, there will be differences and that is okay.
 It can make the team stronger in some instances.
 But for the most part, you need to make sure there is a way for things to get worked out.
 A forum where everyone is heard and differences are addressed.
 Otherwise, it will build up and explode.
 Have that outlet pre planned.